hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/esummary.md

 There is broad-based support for this type of reporting method.
 This remains a citizen-science project that only uses open source tools and shares data on GNU public license.
 Which means that contributing and editing can be done collaboratively by the stake-holders.
 At the end of the mandate, December 31, 2021, hammerdirt will assume the responsibility of maintaining the code and data repository which is hosted publicly on Github.

-The associations that participated are actively seeking ways to incorporate the process or the results into their own business model.
+The associations that participated are actively seeking ways to incorporate the data collection process or the results into their own business model.
 However, there is a shortage of data scientists within many regional associations which may lengthen the process of integration and stifle the rate of innovation at the level where it is needed most.

 ## Recommendations